OorfeneD/OorfeneD/README.md

 ## Something about me

-Literally, i'm **not** a cat 🙀!
+To be honest, i'm **not** a cat 🙀!

 But this boy is so much like me in a many life situations, so i hope you`ll like he!

 <!-- ![cat image](https://avatars.githubusercontent.com/u/46861423?s=96&v=4) -->

 I really like to develop programs.
-I like to do some automations, improve efficiency of technical processes, etc. I like open source and want to improve my skills and are contribute to some unpopular projects with a good idea or just an entusiastic maintainer/maintainers.
+I like to do some automations, improve efficiency of technical processes, etc. I like open source and want to improve my skills to contribute to some unpopular projects with a good idea or just an entusiastic maintainer/maintainers.

 ## Skills and experience